 Korlátkő (Cerová) is a village that used to be in Nyitra County in the western part of the Upper Lands (Horná Zem) of the Hungarian Kingdom.
 After 1918, it became part of Czechoslovakia, so it can be found in Slovakia.

 The castle is situated on a 455-meter-high hilltop above the village and it was already guarding the trade route to the Czech Kingdom in the 11th century.
 Korlátkő Castle was defending the northern pass of the Little Carpathian Mountains and blocked the road towards the city of Nagyszombat (Trnava).
 The castle was named after its first owner, Korláth Konrád.
-(Please, note that I use the Eastern name order for Hungarians where family names come first.)
+(Please, note that I use the Oriental name order for Hungarians where family names come first.)
 After the Mongolian invasion of 1241-43, the castle went to the Aba family and it was rebuilt as a royal fortress.

 The great oligarch of the Upper Lands, Csák Máté tried to get it in 1320 but the king’s man, Hascendorfer Wulfing (aka Farkas) beat him back, losing 13 soldiers in the siege, receiving a severe wound himself.
 There was a contest for this strategically important castle and the heirs of Csák Máté took it back from him.
 It was Farkas Hascendorfer who returned and besieged it in 1324 and gave it back to King Anjou Károly Róbert.
 The king gave them the task of collecting taxes from the merchants at the bridge belonging to Korlátkő in 1336.
 At this time, the castle was under the command of Treutel Márton, the Comes of Pozsony.